tianon/mirror-refind/keys/README.txt

   Microsoft.
 There's no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.

-- openSUSE-UEFI-CA-Certificate.cer & openSUSE-UEFI-CA-Certificate.crt --
+- openSUSE-UEFI-CA-Certificate.cer, openSUSE-UEFI-CA-Certificate.crt,
+  openSUSE-UEFI-CA-Certificate-4096.cer, &
-  Public keys matched to the ones used to sign OpenSUSE 12.3.
+  openSUSE-UEFI-CA-Certificate-4096.crt -- Public keys matched to the ones used to sign OpenSUSE; taken from openSUSE's shim 0.7.318.81ee56d package.

 - refind.cer & refind.crt -- My own (Roderick W. Smith's) public key,
   matched to the one used to sign refind_x64.efi and the 64-bit rEFInd drivers.

-- SLES-UEFI-CA-Certificate.cer & SLES-UEFI-CA-Certificate.crt -- The
+- SLES-UEFI-CA-Certificate.cer & SLES-UEFI-CA-Certificate.crt -- The Public
-  Public key for SUSE Linux Enterprise Server.
+  key for SUSE Linux Enterprise Server; taken from openSUSE's shim 0.7.318.81ee56d package.

+The refind.cer and refind.crt files are my creations and are distributed under the terms of the BSD 2-clause license.
+The rest of the files are distributed on the assumption that doing so constitutes fair use.
+Certainly they're all easily obtained on the Internet from other sources.